Mjz86/String/README.md

 - you may use another  unicode library that knows how to work with ranges, till i see how i could do this

-- my curant issue is that the speed of the algorithms is important and there are many diffrent variations of them,  and they usually involve big tables and need to be up-to-date with the latest Unicode standard, i will put some links to relevant talks and refrences.
+- my curant issue is that the speed of the algorithms is important and there are many diffrent variations of them,  and they usually involve big tables and need to be up-to-date with the latest Unicode standard,  but also , they need a constexpr path (  without simd) for constexpr support,  and another runtime path ( potentially simd  ) for performance, i will put some links to relevant talks and refrences.

 # Exception Safety